Science Diplomats Club

 The Science Diplomats Club (SDC) is a social club that was founded in Washington, D.C. in 1965.
-The membership includes Science and Technology counselors, attachés, or representatives of research institutions from more than 40 Washington-based embassies, about half of them from Europe.
+The membership includes Science and Technology counselors, attachés, or representatives of research institutions from more than 40 Washington-based embassies, about half from Europe.
 In addition, a few former science counselors, as well as some U.S. personalities, have been granted the status of SDC honorary members.

 Mission

 The principal purpose of SDC is:

 "to provide an informal meeting place and networking channel for the Science Diplomats.
 Newcomers quickly find a group of colleagues with whom they can meet and 'learn the ropes' of the Washington science scene.
-Second, SDC offers a meeting forum where, on almost monthly basis, we get together to receive briefings on central science and technology issues of the day.
+Second, SDC offers a meeting forum where, on an almost monthly basis, we get together to receive briefings on central science and technology issues of the day.
 Such encounters are useful in that they provide highly relevant information and insights on central matters, through discussion sessions with people from one of the many think tanks in Washington, with representatives from NIH, NSF, AAAS, the National Academies, NOAA or NIST.
 Also, dialogues with representatives from universities or various federal departments on pertinent issues of clear international relevance and consequence. ...
 SDC is thus a useful and dynamic two-way information and communications forum, benefiting the members and those science, technology and higher education stakeholders in Greater Washington wishing to stay in touch with the international science community.
 We are open to new suggestions and ideas on how to become an even more attractive and internationally oriented knowledge-promoting networking instrument".